Choosing a Blog niche is one of the hardest decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

 She’s doing really well right now!

-Speaking of online classes, I have a special Coupon from Skillshare itself that you can take to access 2 whole months of premium membership for free!
+Speaking of online classes, I have a special Coupon from Skillshare itself that you can take to access the free trial of Skillshare’s premium membership for free!

 2. Personal Finance Blogs